 35 St James's Pl, St. James's, London SW1A 1NY

-Every gin megafan should book themselves into the ‘Ginstitute’, found in th basement of The Distillery on Portobello Road.
-Kick-off your sesh with a history lesson from a gin guru, and find out how it’s all made, then you’ll be tasting and exploring gin botanicals before they let you run riot and make your very own gin – which you can take home (win) – plus they keep a record of your creation so you can order it again when that one runs out.
+Every gin mega-fan should book themselves into the Ginstitute, found in the basement of The Distillery on Portobello Road.
+Kick off your sesh with a history lesson from a gin guru to find out how it’s all made, then you’ll be tasting and exploring gin botanicals before they let you run riot and make your very own gin, which you can take home (win) – plus they keep a record of your creation so you can order it again when that one runs out.
 Drink, sleep, order, repeat.

 171 Portobello Rd, London W11 2D